 Sweden, which is often considered as the poster child for digital payments was amongst the first country to set up a pro-cash citizen’s movement – Kontantupproret – which translates into Cash Uprising.
 The group has over 14,000 followers on facebook.
 The Swedish Consumers’ Association Sveriges Konsumenter is also supporting cash: “we also fight for everyone’s right to continue to use cash”.
 They published a study showing that 7 out of 10 consumers want to be able to pay by cash in the future.

-In the US, there has been a spectacular move whereby 51 consumer organisations signed a letter supporting the Payment Choice Act which would prohibit brick-and-mortar retailers from refusing to accept cash or charging consumers more for paying with cash.
+In the US, there has been a spectacular move whereby 51 consumer organisations signed a letter supporting the A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee.
+Choice Act which would prohibit brick-and-mortar retailers from refusing to accept cash or charging consumers more for paying with cash.
 “The number and diversity of the organizations that support this legislation shows how fundamental the ability to pay with cash is for people in the United States,” said Susan Grant, Director of Consumer Protection and Privacy at Consumer Federation of America.
 “It should be everyone’s right.”

 The European Consumer Association BEUC has published a position paper ‘Cash versus Cashless: Consumers need a right to use cash.
-The paper issues 4 recommendations for EU level actions to ensure that consumers have a non-discriminatory right to access and use cash:
+The See Banknote paper. issues 4 recommendations for EU level actions to ensure that consumers have a non-discriminatory right to access and use cash:

 In Australia, a petition has been launched on www.change.org calling for the right to access and use cash to be protected by law.
 At the time of writing, 1,800 people have signed.
 Cashwelcome.org is an industry initiative to provide a voice for cash and the millions of people who rely on it.
 The website features a shop selling T-shirts, stickers and a waist bag.